gamesbook/protograf/docs/source/script_anatomy.rst

   extension
 - **framerate** - the delay in seconds between each "page" of a GIF image; by default this is ``1`` second
+- **stop** - when set to ``True`` will cause the script to stop at that point, after saving the file |dash| this can be useful when you have a long script and want to verify output with adding or displaying all the elements

 Example 1.
 Save PNG